Wiz-IO/XC16/README.md

 PIO Home > Platforms > Advanced Installation: paste this git url

 ## PROBLEMS<br>
-Should work on Linux & Mac too... no idea...  me: Windows The compiler has some quirks...
+Should work on Linux & Mac too... no idea...  me: Windows<br>
+The compiler has some quirks...
 I'm experimenting :)<br>
 **ATTENTION** Arduino API is 32 bits, XC16 is 16 bits (int)<br>
 I have PIC24FJ256GB206, so, the experiments are with this chip/board<br>